sevenryze/server-router/README.md

 Good luck for this project!

-# Big Picture, as I said
+# Big picture, as I said

 An Incoming HTTP Request - by the simple view point - is consist of below parts: